-- Chose an area for planting that receives ample amounts of sunlight and shade or filtered sunlight.
-Before attempting to plant, test your soil’s PH.
+- Choose an area for planting that receives ample amounts of both sunlight and shade — filtered sunlight is ideal.
+Before attempting to plant, test your soil’s pH.
 Rhododendrons prefer acidic soil with a pH of about 5.5.
 PH test kits are simple to use and available to purchase at garden centers.
-If the soil is not acidic enough, it can be amended with organic matter.
+If the soil is not acidic enough, it can be amended with organic matter, such as peat moss.
 Rhododendrons typically do well in sandy soil.

-- Dig a hole 2-3 times the width of the root ball and deep enough so the top of the root ball is covered by a few inches of soil but not covering the stem of the plant.
+- Dig a hole 2-3 times the width of the root ball and deep enough so that the top of the root ball is covered by a few inches of soil, but not deep enough to cover the stem of the plant.
 Place the plant in the hole and water well before covering the root ball.

 - Mulch lightly around the top of the root ball to help retain moisture.

-- A thorough daily watering is preferred throughout the season of the first planting.
-After the first year, a new plant should be fine on it’s own as long as the soil is kept moist.
+- Thorough daily watering is preferred throughout the season of the first planting.
+After the first year, a new plant should be fine on its own as long as the soil is kept moist.

 - In winter, smaller rhododendron shrubs will need protection from heavy snowfall.
 Before the first snowfall, wrap the branches lightly in burlap and secure with twine.
 An A-frame style covering or a box style shelter is the best way to shield small, newly planted Rhododendron plants during the harsh winter months.
 Remove the coverings after the danger of a late-term snow storm in the spring.

 For additional information on rhododendron care, visit the American Rhododendron Society